frc-team7587/Marquee-1/TestLedMatrix/README.md

 3. 3.3 Volt power provided directly to the board.

-:warning: the Robot's 5V power supply does not provide usable power, and the RoboRio's USB port also cannot power the ESP32.
-The power wiring must conform to FIRST requirements, which might require us to install a separate 12 Volt to 5 Volt converter to power the microcontroller.
+:warning: **WARNING** the VRM's 5V power supply does not provide usable power, and the RoboRio's USB port also cannot power the ESP32.
+We have successfully powered the ESP32 from the LED panel.s 5V output line.

 :warning: **WARNING** Refer to the [pinout diagram](ESP32ModulePinout.jpg) for pin assignments.
 Check every connection twice before applying power.
 The pin numbers apply